sanilkumar19/sanilkumar19/README.md

-Hi there, I am Sharan Anil Kumar, pursuing Master's in Computer Science at UMass.
+Hi there, I am Sharan Anil Kumar, computer science graduate student at UMass.
 I am actively interviewing for Software Engineer roles.
 Expected Graduation: May 2022 👋

 - 🔭 I'm working on a deep learning project that helps improve the quality of MRI imaging
 - 🌱 I am strengthening my skills on development technologies